What is an employee orientation?

 Why orientation is important for new employees

 Onboarding is the official starting point for the employer-employee relationship.
-The first few days of onboarding orientation are some of the most crucial day, as the new hires are seeking to affirm their decision to accept the organization’s offer of employment.
+The first few days of onboarding or employee orientation are some of the most crucial day, as the new hires are seeking to affirm their decision to accept the organization’s offer of employment.

 The orientation conveys the expectations and responsibilities to the new employees, helping them set the course for their work.
 By clearly communicating responsibilities with the new employee, they can start getting productive at the earliest.